Using R inside of Conda¶

 will see that it is available from multiple channels:

-To select a specific channel, add it to your installation command.
-For instance,
+channel, add it to your installation command.
+For instance, if you wanted to

-if you wanted to install Seurat
+install Seurat

-mamba install -c conda-forge r-seurat
+mamba install bioconda::r-seurat

 You may find that when you specify a channel in this way, then Conda will complain that some dependencies can't be fulfilled.
 You can specify multiple channels in your installation command, and they will be used in the order specified: